{{item.title}}

 {{item.text}}

-Welcome to our Transfer Pricing blog series!
+Welcome to our Transfer Pricing and Trade blog series!
 As global commerce and technology continue to expand, the movement of goods, services and intellectual property across borders becomes increasingly intricate, making transfer pricing a critical focal point for multinational enterprises and tax authorities.
 Our series will help your company focus on remaining proactive, not reactive, to today's dynamic global market.
 We will provide in-depth insights and practical guidance on how to navigate the regulatory landscape, achieve operational and tax efficiency and stay ahead an arm's length.

 Kristina Novak, Steven Crawdon and Zachary Noteman.